PureMintSoftware/Proportional-Image-Resizer/README.md

 Resizes a folder of images to a new user determined size, whilst keeping the proportions of the original images.
 It outputs the resized images to a new "Resized" folder inside the original image folder.
+Any files which don't require resizing will just be copied to the "Resized" folder instead.

 Example
 -------